 The Crescent Dunes Solar Energy Project is a 110 MW plant located near Tonopah, Nevada.
-Once constructed, it will power up to 75,000 homes during peak electricity periods.
+Once completed, it will power up to 75,000 homes during peak electricity periods.

 - 110 MW solar thermal power tower plant utilizing the advanced molten salt power tower technology with integrated storage.